A Conversation Between Karey Pohn, JD Ph.D., Secretary of Association for Holotropic Breathwork and Sasha Yakovleva, Co-Founder of BreathingCenter.com

 Sasha: I agree.
 Dr. Buteyko compared the power of breathing with nuclear power.
 He said: By breathing incorrectly, one can quickly destroy his or her health; by establishing healthy breathing, one can gain perfect health and longevity.

 Many authentic, unadulterated cultures possessed knowledge on how to manipulate breathing patterns for spiritual and healing purposes.
 Their techniques are precious; nevertheless, they often become ineffective and even dangerous for modern man.
 A few hundred or a thousand years ago, people’s lifestyles were much more natural compared to ours; consequently, their breathing patterns were much healthier.
 You see, the same breathing technique affects people with different breathing patterns differently.
 Let’s use an analogy: Jogging is conducive to health, isn’t it?
-And yet it could worsen health of a person whose leg is broken.
-It’s the same for people with “broken breathing.”
+And yet it could worsen the health of a person whose leg is broken.
+It’s the same for people with broken breathing.

-Buteyko Breathing Method And Holotropic Breathwork Compatible?
+Are the Buteyko Breathing Method And Holotropic Breathwork Compatible?

 Karey: I believe people engage in Holotropic Breathwork for a different purpose compared to why people learn the Buteyko Breathing Method.
 Mostly, people do Holotropic Breathwork to take a journey to the depths of their consciousness.
 Is this safe from the perspective of the method you teach?